github/docs/content/webhooks-and-events/events/issue-event-types.md

 ## closed

 The issue or pull request was closed.
 When the `commit_id` is present, it identifies the commit that closed the issue using "closes / fixes" syntax.
-For more information about the syntax, see "[Linking a pull request to an issue](/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)".
+For more information about the syntax, see "[AUTOTITLE](/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)".

 This event is available for the following issue types: